srnichols/StampsPattern/docs/ARCHITECTURE_GUIDE.md

 ## 🏛 Architecture Layers

 The Azure Stamps Pattern is built using a carefully orchestrated five-layer architecture that provides clear separation of concerns while maintaining scalability and operational excellence.
 Each layer serves a specific purpose in the overall system, from global traffic distribution down to individual tenant workloads.
 This layered approach enables independent scaling, clear operational boundaries, and simplified troubleshooting.

+Use this section as a map: start at the Global Layer for entry points and control plane, then follow down to the CELL Layer for tenant workloads.
+Cross-cutting layers (Geodes, Monitoring) provide shared capabilities across all tiers.

 ### 1️⃣ **Global Layer** (`globalLayer.bicep`)
 **Purpose**: Worldwide traffic distribution and control plane